 Consular Officer: Why so low?
 How long have you been working there?

 Applicant 1: Uh- my company is really small.
 It’s a small company.
 I’m working with them for 2 years now.

-Then after that all I hear from her was uh, um… She was really nervous.
+Then after that, all I hear from her was uh, um… She was really nervous.
 Then the officer asked, do you want me to get a translator for you?
 She nodded.
-She was given a translator then I didn’t hear the whole convo coz the person behind me accidently hit my folder so I lost my focus.
+She was given a translator then I didn’t hear the whole convo coz the person behind me accidentally hit my folder so I lost my focus.
 The translator said, “I’m sorry but we cannot process your application today.
 Thanks for your time.”
 Then the sad applicant walked away.

 Applicant 2 (Housewife)

 Consular Officer: I see that you’ve been to the US before?

 Applicant 2: Yes, long time ago.
 I wanna visit again.

 Consular Officer: Where do you wanna go this time?

 Applicant 2: Seattle, Washington to visit my aunt.